jkempff/jkempff.github.io/_posts/2015-06-10-derkonzert-de.md

 This is a light, silverstripe php framework instance, that spits out JSON formatted concerts and an rss feed (mainly used for mailchimp).

-One thing I learned here, the existing RESTFul modules all somehow didn't match my needs, whether it was inconsistent formatting, or their weird CRUD implenentations (which is *not* using silverstripes `PermissionProvider`..).
+One thing I learned here, the existing RESTFul modules all somehow didn't match my needs, whether it was inconsistent formatting, or their weird CRUD implementations (which is *not* using silverstripes `PermissionProvider`..).
 So I wrote one tiny controller to accomplish all I needed.
 In no time, Silverstripe FTY.
 That said, it's *not a true RESTful service*.

 I also learned about Silverstripes `CliController` class which basically is just a usual `Controller`, but only can be called via the cli.
 Perfect for my cron jobs that e.g. trigger the YO API.